13 Tips for Filing a Home Insurance Claim

 - Gather evidence - part II - make a detailed list of all your personal property that was damaged or lost.
 The key is in the details - for example, when making a list, saying you lost a "Toaster" vs. "High-end Toaster, Stainless Steel, Blue Glowing Power Button" will get you a wildly different replacement toaster from your insurance company.

 - If the home needs repair, get multiple bids from contractors you trust.
 Make sure to get estimates in writing with clearly stated details on:

 - proposed repairs

-- total cost of work
+- the total cost of work

 - cost of raw materials

 - Be present when the adjuster arrives to inspect the damage.
 The adjuster is the front line for carriers when it comes to claims.
-They work for the insurance company, so if you want extra protection, you could hire your own independent adjuster to be present as well.
-It helps to be present at inspection, so you can provide context around the damage and clarify any question the adjuster had.
+They work for the insurance company, so if you want extra protection, you could hire an independent adjuster to be present as well.
+It helps to be present at the inspection, so you can provide context around the damage and clarify any question the adjuster had.
 At times adjusters can come after part or all of the damage has been repaired, so what you have suffered through may not be entirely apparent.

 - After the long process of filing a claim, if you still think your insurance carrier has unfairly denied your claim or lowballed the protection written in your policy, you can get help.
 Contact an attorney for legal advice on this matter.

 If you would like an independent opinion on the coverage definitions stated in your policy or need help filing a claim, you can contact us - we're happy to help!